In this article:

 Why are private markets a good long-term investment?

 Private equity, private credit, private infrastructure, and other private assets give investors access to companies that aren't available on public stock and bond markets.
-Many private assets react differently to market turmoil, which makes them diversifying to standard portfolios.
+Many private assets react differently to various market conditions (such as inflationary and recessionary environments), which makes them diversifying to standard portfolios.
 These assets also tend to be relatively illiquid and require longer investment horizons.
-For example, it takes time for private equity to improve a company's balance sheet and make a profit.
-And the number of people looking to buy into that instrument on any given day is much lower than a typical public stock.
+For example, it takes time for private equity to improve a company’s operations, accelerate its growth, and increase its profitability.
+Buying and selling these investments typically takes much longer than trading public stocks (it can take months or even a year), and requires sophisticated buyers capable of conducting thorough due diligence and navigating all legal aspects, similar to the lengthy process of buying or selling a house.
 However, investors have historically been rewarded for that commitment with a return premium above that of public-market equivalents.
 The Private Market Fund is designed to bring that kind of premium and diversification to Wealthsimple clients.

 What returns can I expect from the Private Market Fund?